15 Strains of Malicious Software

 • How They Work: They’re not always malicious but can undermine your system’s performance and security.

-• Real-World Example: BonziBuddy, an infamous piece of adware, was disguised as a helpful virtual assistant.
+• Real-World Example: BonziBuddy, an infamous adware, was disguised as a helpful virtual assistant.

 7. Scareware: The Fearmongers